National Grid references are shown to the nearest kilometre square.

 Victoria Tunnel opened in 1842 from Spital Tongues Colliery NZ2365 to Ouseburn NZ2664 on the River Tyne.
 It was soon closed for coal traffic but became an air-raid shelter during WWII 1939 to 1945.
 It still runs beneath the Barras Bridge area of Newcastle.

-British History 1:2500 scale 1872 map and Keys to the Past - Old Maps - maps of Spital Tongues Colliery.
+British History 1:2500 scale 1872 map and Old Maps - maps of Spital Tongues Colliery.

 British History 1:2500 scale 1872 map of Barras Bridge.
 At one time the Great North Road crossed Pandon Burn here on a bridge.